 By seeking financial advice, there are various ways to mitigate a Capital Gains Tax bill.
 For example, you can use past losses to offset gains, so keeping accurate records is vital.
 As you can transfer between spouses free of capital gains tax, transferring or splitting assets between a wife and husband can be useful in order to fully utilise capital gains tax allowances and reduce the tax payable.
 More complex capital gains tax planning involves the use of HMRC approved schemes, such as Enterprise Investment Schemes, Venture Capital Trusts and Seed Enterprise Investment Schemes.
 For those selling businesses or shares in business, Business Relief currently applies on meeting certain conditions.
 Lesser know reliefs such as Agricultural Relief can also apply depending on your situation.

 For more information or a chat about how we can help you plan for Capital Gains tax, please get in touch with one of our financial advisors.

 This brief guide was written by Craig Croft-Rayner, an independent financial advisor at Milestone Financial Planning.
 It is a for guidance only and is not in of itself financial advice.
-Should any of the above apply to you, please get in touch for a free consultation.
+Should any of the above apply to you, please get in touch for a consultation at no cost.